Support and advice

 If you are concerned a student is being radicalised, you should follow your school’s standard safeguarding procedure.
 Additional support is also available.

 Your first course of action should be to follow your school’s standard safeguarding procedures.
 This includes discussing any concerns with your school’s designated safeguarding lead, who may get further advice from the local authority.

 For additional support outside of your school, you can:

 - Speak with your Prevent coordinator or local authority school safeguarding team

 - Contact your local police force or dial 101 (the non-emergency police number)

 Contacting the authorities won’t get your student into trouble if a criminal act hasn’t been committed.
 The police and local authority will discuss your concerns, suggest how they can best help the child and give you access to relevant support and advice.

 The local authority or police might suggest a referral to the Channel programme.
-This is a voluntary, confidential programme which aims to safeguard children and adults from being drawn into terrorism.
-Channel can provide a support plan and specific interventions to protect people at risk, including mentoring support or an ideological or theological intervention.
-Find out more about Channel here, or call 101 to discuss your concerns.
-The Department for Education also has a counter-extremism helpline which you can call for advice on 020 7340 7264 or email to email@example.com.
+This is a voluntary, confidential programme which aims to safeguard children and adults being drawn into terrorism.
+Channel can provide a support plan and specific interventions to protect those at risk, including mentoring support or an ideological or theological intervention.

-If you think someone is in immediate danger, may be planning to travel to join an extremist group (either alone or as part of a family unit or friendship group), or if you see or hear something that may be terrorist-related, trust your instincts and call 999 or the confidential Anti-Terrorist Hotline on 0800 789 321.
+If you think someone is in immediate danger, or if you see or hear something that may be terrorist-related, trust your instincts and call 999 or the confidential Anti-Terrorist Hotline on 0800 789 321.